maim-lain/haremhotel/README.md

 <br>
 <br>

+- Harem Hotel - Lain Mod
+- Replace font with more readable
 - make clean ui mod
 - when in room at night auto open menu: Sleep, Use computer
 - remove options when nothing to do (utility room, lin's stuff)